martyjs/marty/docs/docs/index.md

 The [action creator](/docs/actionCreators.html) will pass that action to the [dispatcher](/docs/dispatcher.html) which is responsible for keeping a track of all [stores](/docs/stores.html) and passing on any actions to them.

 The [store](/docs/stores.html) is where the applications state and logic live for a specific domain.
-A store could contain a collection of domain entities (Like a [Backbone Collection](http://backbonejs.org/#Collection)) or could be some specific information about something (Like a [Backbone Model](http://backbonejs.org/#Model)).
+A store could contain a collection of domain entities (Like a [Backbone Collection](http://backbonejs.org/#Collection)) or could just be some data about something (Like a [Backbone Model](http://backbonejs.org/#Model)).

 {% highlight js %}
 var TodoStore = Marty.createStore({